-- For facility use – submit forms minimally 2 weeks in advance of your request date.
-At this time housing reservations are first come first served and your requested dates may not be available; do not make plans to stay at the facility until you have received approval through the reservation system.
+- At this time housing reservations are first come first served and your requested dates may not be available; do not make plans to stay at the facility until you have received approval.

-- For land use – submit forms in well in advance; additional information may be requested for research and other complex or large scale education or demonstration activities.
+- For land use, advanced notice is required and additional information may be requested for research and other complex or large scale education or demonstration activities.

 HETF support facilities for Puʻu Waʻawaʻa are still in the planning stages.
 There are state managed facilities which may be available to support education and research activities.
 Contact the HETF Resource Associate for more information.